FluffyFoxUwU/FluffyGC/docs/object.rst

    fh_descriptor* fh_object_get_descriptor(fh_object* self)

 Get descriptor for current object.
-The address returned is same for exactly same object type so only need pointer comparison
+The address returned is same for exactly same object type so only need pointer comparison.
+Descriptor return can be reused to create new instance (also works for arrays or anything describe-able by descriptor)

+Acquires the descriptor and need ``fh_release_descriptor`` to release the descriptor.

 Since
 =====